LogWithJo/LoginPage/README.md

 * This was my mini project in my Javascript learning roadmap.
 * The main goal was to understand how regex works in JavaScript with a soft UI animations

+It is a very small project and has a lot of bugs but i love this project unless all my projects because it's the first project I started learning some basics in figma and learned how to plan for the project before coding even it's very small and doesn't has any complicated functions also this project helped me to know the basics about authrisication and github and google connected account ( even i didn't put this in my project but i understand it for future )

 ---

 ## Features